realworldocaml/book/en/compiler-frontend.md

 specialize the type explicitly, but the automatic inference selects the most general type unless told otherwise.

-OCaml does has some language extensions which strain the limits of principal type inference, but by and large most programs you write will never *require* annotations (although they sometimes help the compiler produce better error messages).
+OCaml does have some language extensions which strain the limits of principal type inference, but by and large most programs you write will never *require* annotations (although they sometimes help the compiler produce better error messages).